civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

   - 'Account' field: input the account number you want to log in to.
   - 'Role' field: input 'OrganizationAccountAccessRole'.
-  - 'Display Name' field: input the account name, 'cloud-deploy-infra-tests-2' for example.
+  - 'Display Name' field: input 'cloud-deploy-infra-tests-N 'where N is the next test account number.
+For example, if the next test account number was 2, input 'civiform-cloud-deploy-infra-tests-2'.

 	![Switch role details](../../../.gitbook/assets/switch-role-details.png)